bonato47/Robetarme_iiwa/README.md

 - Docker
 - Github with a Valid SSH key

 Installing process:
 You need to run the setup_dependencies.sh from Robetarme_iiwa.
+Then, Install the library qpOASES by following the guide on:  https://www.coin-or.org/qpOASES/doc/3.0/manual.pdf

 Simulation:
 To launch the simulation, you need to run the docker.